-If you are unsure whether your heating unit requires prompt attention, here are some AC troubleshooting tips to help you determine if calling a professional is recommended.
+If you are unsure whether your heating unit requires prompt attention, here are some AC troubleshooting tips to help you determine if calling an AC repair professional is recommended.

 Properly Set Your Thermostat – In some cases, repairing your air conditioner only requires you to set the thermostat in your home correctly.
 An incorrectly set thermostat can result in your unit not working the way it’s supposed to.
 If you have the unit set to heat, don’t be surprised when hot air starts blowing – and don’t assume a broken AC unit, either.